websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/user-groups/creating-and-managing-user-groups.md

 **Delete:** Remove the User Group.
 Note that you can't delete a User Group that contains Users.
 You must first remove the Users from the group.

-If your User Group has public and private Site pages, the options *Go to Profile Pages* and *Go to Dashboard Pages* also appear in your User Group's Actions menu.
+If your User Group has pages, the options *Go to Profile Pages* and *Go to Dashboard Pages* also appear in your User Group's Actions menu.
 Clicking one of these links opens that Site in a new browser window.
 See [User Group Sites](./user-group-sites.md) for details.

 ![The Actions menu for a User Group provides all the functions necessary for managing it.](./creating-and-managing-user-groups/images/06.png)